IPochynyukCoding/NANP-Phone-Number-Suite/README.md

 # North American Numbering Plan (NANP) Phone Number Suite
+## Purpose for this project
+The project is split into two main files: a parser for phone numbers from plaintext files and a validator to ensure correctly formatted phone numbers.
+The parser will take a directory to a text file, scans the text file for valid phone numbers, and output results into a text file detailing the results.
+The validator will take a phone number to be validated, which will test if the phone number has a valid format (see Allowed Phone Number Formats) and a valid area code.
 ## Brief History of NANP
 ### Initial concept
 The NANP (North American Numbering Plan) system was introduced in the 1940s by Bell System to unify numbering plans across North America, reducing long-distance costs, labor for switchboard operators (later replaced with automated exchanges), and call completion times.
 The first direct call using area codes was from 10 November 1951 from Englewood, New Jersey to Alameda, California, proving the concept to be successful.